 In every circumstance, each one of us should hope, with the grace of God, to persevere “to the end” and to obtain the joy of heaven, as God’s eternal reward for the good works accomplished with the grace of Christ.
 In hope, the Church prays for “all men to be saved” (1821).

 Does the Church require us to pray for the salvation of all people?

 Yes.
-Besides the Catechism reference above, the Church’s prayers for all men to be saved are reflected in the prayers of both the Liturgy of the Hours, which is the official prayer of the Church, and which every priest and religious is obliged to pray.
+Besides the Catechism reference above, the Church’s prayers for all men to be saved are reflected in the Holy Mass and the Liturgy of the Hours, which is the official prayer of the Church, and which every priest and religious is obliged to pray.
 For example, this intercession appears in Evening Prayer (Ordinary Time, Week II): “Lord Jesus, grant that all men be saved.”

 Most of the greatest saints, theologians, and Doctors of the Church, including St. Augustine and St. Thomas Aquinas, believed there were many people in hell, likely the majority.
 Are you saying they’re wrong?
 That you know better than them?